New Zealand is high on patriotism right now, so why are we throwing $383m of our retirements to foreign-owned KiwiSaver fund managers?

 These crimes might be a little easier to stomach if they were making us rich.
 But these default funds are providing the kinds of consistently bad results unmatched even by Australia’s ailing rugby union side.
 Over the last five years default funds gave 5.28% back into regular New Zealanders pockets, compared to 5.86% from the average of non-default funds.
 It’s a hole in our economy that we’ve been blinded to.

 Like Americans setting up flags in their front yard after 9/11, a strong spirit of patriotism is important for New Zealand to conquer the massive fallout of COVID-19.
-However, we’re going to need to do more than token purchases that might quickly tail off, we need to investigate every part of our purchasing habits to figure out how we can better support New Zealand business — from your power, your KiwiSaver, your internet, through to the things you buy online.
+However, we’re going to need to do more than token purchases that might quickly tail off, we need to investigate every part of our purchasing habits to figure out how we can better support New Zealand business — from your power, your KiwiSaver account, your internet, through to the things you buy online.